XinghanYin/XinghanYin.github.io/_posts/2024-04-16-SPM-Cost-Estimation.md

 # Excample Description

 A project 'X' has 2 iterations, each 6 months.
-Certain problem may anise within the project at the 6 months which may cause devastating effects.
+Certain problem may arise within the project at the 6 months which may cause devastating effects.
 You as a project manager, have 3 options to consider from each of which has a success & a failure date.
  > **( Note: Attention!!
 The summary is 2x6 = 12 months )**